Activate Tableau Server Using the Authorization-To-Run (ATR) Service

 Using an ephemeral Tableau Server, such as a virtual machine (VM) or container.

-Stop the existing Tableau Server from refreshing its leased activation.
+Disable the existing Tableau Server from refreshing its leased activation.
 You can do this using any of the following methods:

 Shut down your existing Tableau Server.